cn0047/stash/ed/t.algorithms/README.md

 -

 Operations with sets ([1, 2, 3] [2, 3, 4]):
 * union
 * intersection
 * diff
 * symmetric diff

+Factorial: `5! = 5 * 4 * 3 * 2 * 1 = 120`

+Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
+On a more abstract level, BDDs can be considered as a compressed representation of sets or relations.

 #### [Bloom Filter](https://monosnap.com/file/pgYT6nOzrYcA9Y7Qx5Ed8EGDAO2QvX)